wenceorg/phys52015/site/content/notes/introduction.md

 single-thread performance of CPUs does not (or at least, does not at the same rate), what are all these extra transistors being used for?

 The answer is that they are used to provide parallelism.
-Rather than getting a single thread of execution on a CPU, we might have two, four, or even 32 or 64.
+Notice how since 2004, the number of logical cores on a CPU has risen from one to typically around 32.

 The consequence for us as programmers is that to use all the performance that chips provide, we must write code that exposes and uses